LivePersonInc/third-party-bots-custom-endpoint-reference-service/README.md

 ### Bots

-in this service implementation we have configured some bots model manually that can be used in Vendor config setup (please make sure to use bot with `online` state).
+in this service implementation we have configured some example bots manually that can be used in Vendor config setup (please make sure to use bot with `online` state).
 Implementation of such model generation can be found [here](src/models/bots/index.ts).
 List of available bots is as follows: